VictoriaMetrics/VictoriaMetrics/docs/README.md

   The duration of the export queries is limited via `-search.maxExportDuration` flag.
 This option allows limiting memory usage.
 - `-search.maxTSDBStatusSeries` limits maximum number of time series, which can be processed during the call to [/api/v1/status/tsdb](#tsdb-stats).
   The duration of the status queries is limited via `-search.maxStatusRequestDuration` flag.
 This option allows limiting memory usage.
-- `-search.maxDeleteSeries` limits maximum number of time series, which can be deleted using [/api/v1/admin/tsdb/delete_series](#how-to-delete-time-series).
-  The duration of the delete queries is limited via `-search.maxQueryDuration` flag.
-This option allows limiting memory usage.

 See also [resource usage limits at VictoriaMetrics cluster](https://docs.victoriametrics.com/cluster-victoriametrics/#resource-usage-limits), [cardinality limiter](#cardinality-limiter) and [capacity planning docs](#capacity-planning).